Mastercard/connect-components-web-sdk/CC-SDK-WEB-DOCS.md

 **Note: Input Element Quantities Vary**
 It's important to note that the names and quantity of form elements returned depends entirely on the selected financial institution.
 For most institutions, two elements should be expected (one to capture a username and one to capture a password), but this is not always the case.
 Care should be taken to account for any variations.

 The above response would be rendered using the SDK with the `<mastercard-form>` and `<mastercard-input>` elements.
 Notice that the top level `id` and `eventStreamId` properties from the response are attributes on the `mastercard-form` element.
-The ids from each of the items in the elements array have been added to an individual `mastercard-input` element.
+Additionally, the ids from each of the items in the elements array have been added to an individual `mastercard-input` element.
 These `id` attributes provide the SDK with all of the information needed to render this login form.
 ```html
 <mastercard-form
   id="8d9d8f5e-2c5f-4f49-bf9b-276a7df0367f"